Stormy Daniels And Russia: Trump Affair May Go On The Record Due To Michael Cohen's Lawsuit Over Dossier

 The Cohen lawsuit would draw Daniels into the ongoing investigation of possible collusion between the Trump campaign and Russia in the election, in which Russia carried out a cyber hacking and propaganda campaign intended to help Trump win the election.

-In January of 2017, the site BuzzFeed News published the “Steele Dossier,” a collection of memos by Russia exert and former British spy Christopher Steele, detailing numerous examples of close collusion between the Trump campaign and Russia.
+In January of 2017, the site BuzzFeed News published the “Steele Dossier,” a collection of memos by Russia expert and former British spy Christopher Steele, detailing numerous examples of close collusion between the Trump campaign and Russia.

 Among its allegations, the dossier stated that Cohen himself arranged payments to Russian hackers who stole emails from the Democratic National Committee and the Hillary Clinton campaign, later relating them online to damage Clinton.
-Cohen strongly denied the allegations and in January of 2018, sued BuzzFeed charging that the site libeled him by publishing the dossier.
+Cohen strongly denied the allegations and, in January of 2018, sued BuzzFeed, charging that the site libeled him by publishing the dossier.

 Daniels — whose real name is Stephanie Clifford — filed a lawsuit against Trump and Cohen last week, seeking to void the non-disclosure deal she signed in exchange for the $130,000 payment.
 But now, according to a report by the news site Politico, the NDA may not apply at all if BuzzFeed lawyers require her to give a deposition in the Cohen libel case.